andrija-djurovic/PDtoolkit/cran-comments.md

 ##check_win_release() results
-There were no ERRORs or WARNINGs and there was 1 NOTE.
+There were no ERRORs, WARNINGs or NOTEs.
-* checking CRAN incoming feasibility ...
-NOTE